Explore Historic Downtown Ocala

 Perhaps the most appealing aspect of Historic Ocala is its easy walkability.
 So many things to do, see, eat and drink within a few square blocks.
 Downtown Ocala has an actual town square — a large paved octagon with a starburst design surrounded by trees and grass, with a historic gazebo that doubles as a stage for live performances.

 An eclectic group of eateries surrounds the Square — among them are Mark’s Prime for steak and seafood, Harry’s Seafood Bar & Grille, The Lodge Brick City Craft Pub & Eatery and Brick City Southern Kitchen & Whiskey Bar for barbecue.
+For a truly fine dining experience, Katya Vineyards sits on the north side of the square and offers a decadent menu that changes regularly.
+For a great outdoor experience, District Bar & Kitchen is a two story restaurant with a rooftop bar overlooking the downtown that is just one block west of the square.

 The Beginnings of Brick City